Every patient has the following rights:

 - Privacy: To be given individual privacy during interviews, examinations, and treatment.
 This includes the patient’s right to request that a person of their own sex be present during certain parts of physical examination, procedure, or treatment.

-- Notification of Admission: To have a family member or a representative of the patient’s choice and their own physician notified promptly of their admission to the hospital.
+- Notification of Admission, Discharge, and/or Transfer: To have a family member or a representative of the patient’s choice and their own physician notified promptly of their admission to the hospital, discharge, and/or transfer to another facility.

 - Identity of Physicians and Staff: To be informed of the name of the physician who has primary responsibility for coordinating the patient's care and the names and professional relationship of other physicians and staff who provide care and treatment.